superzazu/SMGF/website/docs/getting-started.md

 cmake --build .
 ```

-This should get you the `sgmf` executable needed for development.
+This should get you the `smgf` executable needed for development.

 :::tip